BombayV/qbcore.github.io/README.md

-# QBCore Old Documentation Design
+# QBCore Documentation
+The most updated and useful QB docs.
 # [<< You can see it here >>](https://bombayv.github.io/qbcore.github.io/#/)